Here follows a general description of the legal requirements of transferring personal data to third countries for research.

 Notwithstanding the possibility of transferring personal data to a third party, a personal data controller in Sweden must always comply with all the other requirements stipulated in the General Data Protection Act (GDPR).
 These include the basic requirements regarding the processing of personal data and the rules concerning when such processing is even permitted.

 The personal data controller must therefore first determine whether the processing entailed in the transfer is even legal, and then if it is relevant to assess what is required for a transfer to a specific third country.
 This document only deals with the latter.

 A transfer to a third country means that personal data processed in an EU or EEA country is made accessible in a country outside the EU/EEA.
 Third-country rules do not apply to transfers within the EU/EEA.

 For this reason, GDPR stipulates that transfer may only take place under special circumstances.
 The possibilities for permitting the transfer of personal data being processed or intended to be processed in a third country can be divided into the following three groups:

 The European Commission has analysed the data protection rules in various countries and determined that the level of protection is adequate in the following countries:

 The European Commission has also determined that the level of protection is adequate in certain areas or under certain conditions in:

+The Commission has published standard contractual clauses (SCC) on data protection which may be signed with the counterparty to make an authorized transfer of personal data.
 The purpose of the contractual clauses is to provide sufficient guarantees that the individual’s rights will be protected in the transfer of personal data to countries that do not have adequate levels of protection.